10 Mar ICMM Innovation for Cleaner, Safer Vehicles Initiative (ICSV) – Vehicle Interaction (VI) workstream

 ICMM’s collaborative Innovation for Cleaner, Safer Vehicles (ICSV) initiative, which aims to promote collision avoidance technology capable of eliminating fatalities from vehicle interactions, is expected to be available to mining companies by 2025.

 Accessibility Model: Membership-based for mining companies, open for OEMs and relevant third-party technology solution providers.
-However, we do work closely with organisations like EMESRT where the membership is mainly aligned with ICMM, but not completely.
-We also encourage engagement of other relevant organisations such as academic institutions (e.g., University of Pretoria), government regulatory/research bodies (e.g., NIOSH), and other membership organisations (e.g., GMG).
+However, we do work closely with organizations like EMESRT where the membership is mainly aligned with ICMM, but not completely.
+We also encourage engagement of other relevant organizations such as academic institutions (e.g., University of Pretoria), government regulatory/research bodies (e.g., NIOSH), and other membership organizations (e.g., GMG).

 Partnerships: Regarding VI, EMESRT is a close partner.
 Engagement on more technical aspects of the work is being done directly through EMESRT (e.g., engagement in ISO, etc.).